tmk2005/event/README.md

 # presentation-slides
-All presentation slides are here.
+All materials about events are stored under this directory.